transistorsoft/react-native-background-geolocation/README.md

     // This event fires when the user toggles location-services BackgroundGeolocation.on('providerchange', this.onProviderChange);
   }
-  componentWillUnmount() {
+  // You must remove listeners when your component unmounts componentWillUnmount() {
     // Remove BackgroundGeolocation listeners
     BackgroundGeolocation.un('location', this.onLocation);